 In other words, self-care is something everyone should not overlook or put off until tomorrow.
 With that in mind, here are three easy ways to help you develop healthy plans for creating and maintaining an optimal work-life balance.

 Working remotely can be a double-edged sword.
 On the one hand, it gives you the flexibility to work from wherever you would like.
-The ability to move from place to place, inside or outside of your home, can help foster work-life balance.
+Moving from place to place, inside or outside of your home, can help foster work-life balance.

-However, the ability to move around can also work against your goal of achieving or maintaining a work-life balance if you’re not mindful of the pitfalls.
+However, moving around can also work against your goal of achieving or maintaining a work-life balance if you’re not mindful of the pitfalls.
 Without any structure to your workday or environment, you can quickly find yourself working at all hours of the day with no proper downtime.

 Also, try taking a few minutes at the beginning or end of each day to map out a plan for the following day.
 Keeping your eyes on what is coming next will help eliminate precious hours in the day slipping away.